Pris-45/Pris-45/README.md

 - 👋 Hi, I’m @Pris-45
-- 👀 I’m interested in data management, data analytics
+- 👀 I’m interested in data management, data quality, data analytics
 - 🌱 I’m currently learning Python and Github
 - 💞️ I’m looking to collaborate on Python projects for learning.
 - 📫 How to reach me